Albania complains its EU accession bid is being held hostage

 Associated Press

-TIRANA, Albania (AP) — Albania’s prime minister on Tuesday complained about the delay in the launch of European Union membership negotiations with his country, saying Bulgaria’s veto is holding the process hostage.
+TIRANA, Albania (AP) — Albania’s prime minister complained Tuesday about the delay in the launch of European Union membership negotiations with his country, saying Bulgaria’s veto was holding the process hostage.

-Edi Rama spoke at a news conference with European commission chief Ursula von der Leyen, who is on a regional tour ahead of the Oct.
-6 summit of the European Council on Western Balkans.
+Edi Rama spoke at a news conference with European Commission President Ursula von der Leyen, who is on a regional tour ahead of an EU-Western Balkans summit on Oct.
+6.

-The western Balkan states — Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia — are at different stages on the EU membership path.
-Their progress in integration has been delayed recently due to the bloc’s stalled interest in enlargement and the years of diplomatic turmoil the EU faced as Britain left the bloc.
+The western Balkan countries — Albania, Bosnia, Kosovo, Montenegro, North Macedonia and Serbia — are at different stages on the EU membership path.
+Recent factors that delayed their progress include the bloc’s stalled interest in enlargement and years of diplomatic turmoil over Brexit.

 Albania and North Macedonia have both fulfilled the criteria for beginning membership negotiations, but EU member Bulgaria opposes North Macedonia’s membership, citing a bilateral dispute over history and national identity.
-As the two countries’ bids are linked and since launching accession talks with a prospective member requires unanimous approval from all 27 EU nations, the veto has also prevented Albania from moving forward.
+Since the two countries’ bids are linked and launching accession talks requires unanimous approval from all 27 EU nations, the veto has also prevented Albania from moving forward.

-Von der Leyen pledged to make efforts to persuade EU countries to hold inter-governmental conferences with Albania and North Macedonia this year.
-Senior officials from the United States have also warned that Western adversaries will continue to gain influence in the region if the dispute remains unresolved.
+Von der Leyen pledged to try to persuade EU countries to hold inter-governmental conferences with Albania and North Macedonia this year.
+Senior officials from the United States have also warned that Western adversaries would continue to gain influence in the region, if the dispute remains unresolved.

-“I really want to bring this process forward so that we can start before the end of the year.”
+“I really want to bring this process forward so that we can start before the end of the year,” she said.

+The bloc has secured half a billion euros ($585 million) this year for projects in the Western Balkans, and it is looking to find another 600 million euros ($700 million).

-One of Europe’s youngest nations, North Macedonia, spent years resolving differences with Greece that prevented it joining the European Union and NATO.
-The country’s path toward joining Europe’s rich club is now blocked by Bulgaria.
+One of Europe’s youngest nations, North Macedonia spent years in a dispute with Greece that prevented it from joining the European Union and NATO.
+The country’s path toward joining the club is now blocked by Bulgaria.

 The government in Sofia wants North Macedonia to formally recognize that its language has Bulgarian roots and to stamp out what it says is anti-Bulgarian rhetoric.

-Von der Leyen also traveled to North Macedonia on Tuesday and will continue her trip to the other Western Balkan countries later in the week.
+Von der Leyen also traveled to North Macedonia on Tuesday and is scheduled to visit other Western Balkan countries later in the week.

 Zaev said any continuation of the blockage is damaging the EU’s credibility.